xorza/Dataflow.One/readme.md

 * Serialization in two files - visual and graph
 * In, Out and Reference argument type
   * Reference means it'll reuse memory and write there
+* Nobody cares about algorithms, we only think of data